portdebarcelona/OpenInfoAPI-Ports/docs/semantic.md

   - **Entities**:
     - Entities represent a thing.
     - Entities include a semantic type that describes the type of thing represented by the entity.
-    - Some examples of entities are: person, company, building, ship, container...
+    - Some examples of entities are person, company, building, ship, container...
   - **Attributes**:
     - Attributes are properties of entities.
     - A property is a combination of an attribute and its value.